cfw-guide/cemu.cfw.guide/_pages/en_US/transferring-save-data.md

 This process involves accessing the Wii U internal memory!
 If you don't follow the instructions correctly, you could potentially cause serious damage to your console.
 {: .notice--danger}

-Never modify any file on your Wii U internal storage unless you know what you're doing.
-{: .notice--warning}

 ## Requirements